 Some Agents’ Ultimate Abilities are more situational than others.
 For example, Sage’s ‘Resurrection’ Ult is one that you’ll want to keep handy for clutch situations — so you might choose to prioritize her Ult progression over a Duelist like Jett.

-It’s also worthwhile managing the Ultimates that you invest into a round.
+It’s also worthwhile managing the Ultimates that you invest in a round.
 If you over-invest, it could come back to bite you in a round or two down the line.
 Only use your Ultimate if absolutely necessary.
 Using Cypher’s ‘Neural Theft’ Ultimate during the early stages of a round would be pointless, but deploying it when trying to retake a Reactor Site is a much more appropriate time to do so!